metavalent/metavalent.github.io/_drafts/2021-04-12-10-19-22-Porn-Trafficking.md

 Popping Your Bubble
 https://youtu.be/O-N-c1StpJA

-"I began to believe that the best I could hope for was a panther didn't beat me.
+"I began to believe that the best I could hope for was a pimp didn't beat me.
 A Romeo pimp.
 Or, if you've managed to negotiate the corporate world, a Romeo boss.
 One that doesn't lear, scream, be ready, triangulate, manipulate, and steal your ideas and present them as their own.
 Like so many of my esteemed former colleagues did, to me.

 I'm not even going to try to go into the details of documenting and proving it.
 I don't need to.
 Because I know my own direct experience.
+All of the following is on all of us.